 Official KY background checks show primarily criminal history information and basic details about the subject.
 Information like name, date of birth, address, age, race, gender, social security number, and physical description is included.
 Also included will be conviction information for felonies and misdemeanors, arrests, warrants, and incarcerations.
 Misdemeanor and traffic offenses for the past five years will show up on the report along with felonies dating back to 1978.

-There are various purposes that companies and individuals use background check reports in Kentucky.
+There are various purposes that companies and individuals use background reports in Kentucky.
 Some reasons are employment, adoption and foster care, fish and game licenses, schools, childcare, and adult care facilities, emergency services, housing, credit and financing, insurance and certifications.
 Many employers are urged to use a background check to screen potential candidates to keep their patrons and employees safe.

-Also available to the general public are informal background check reports which are pulled from many public and private sources and provide things like:
+Also available to the general public are informal background reports which are pulled from many public and private sources and provide things like:

 Marriages and Divorces

 Auto, Vessel, Aircraft Ownership

 Social Media Accounts and More

 These types of reports are useful for checking into a new neighbor, business partner, or potential mate.
 They can also be used to look up your own information or find address information for someone else.

 Criminal records in KY are public records, and anyone can request another person’s report.
 The only exclusions will be juvenile cases, mental health cases, and domestic violence cases.
 The state has specific forms for different industries and purposes.
 Requestors must use the proper form when submitting a search request.